Witchcraft, black magic, love potion, sorcery, faith healings…

 Also, take note that there are two ports on the island, Siquijor, and Larena.
 These are two different municipalities, so it’s important to know where your ferry will dock especially if you have transportation arrangements with your accommodation.

 Siquijor can also be reached from different points in the Visayas and Mindanao regions.
 Cebu, Bohol, Dapitan City, and Iligan City are some of the places that provide access to the island.

-Traveling around Siquijor
+Travelling around Siquijor

-Motorbikes are also available for rent for solo travelers.
+Motorbikes are also available for rent for solo travellers.
 Public jeepneys also ply the main highway, but these usually leave only when full.
 So if you are in a hurry and wouldn’t mind spending a bit more on transportation, then the tricycle is the better option.

-There are so many beautiful places and islands to visit in the Philippines, but let’s not kid ourselves, finding your own island paradise away from the tourists isn’t as easy as it used to be…
+There are so many beautiful places and islands to visit in the Philippines but let’s not kid ourselves: finding your own island paradise away from the tourists isn’t as easy as it used to be…